mikeyparker/edgist/content/posts/the-wave-that-wonders/index.md

 ---
-title: "The Wave That Wonders"
+title: The Wave That Wonders
-author: "Mike Parker"
+author: Mike Parker
-date: "2025-06-04"
+date: 2025-06-04
 draft: false
-description: "A reflection on suffering, awareness, and quantum consciousness.
-Unfolding the idea that we are not separate from the waves of thought but part of the vast ocean that creates them."
+description: A reflection on suffering, awareness, and quantum consciousness.
+Unfolding the idea that we are not separate from the waves of thought but part of the vast ocean that creates them.
+summary: |-
-summary: "Who is it that’s aware I’m thinking?
+  Who is it that’s aware I’m thinking?
   That question didn’t arrive in stillness.
 It came from suffering—the quiet kind that hums beneath the surface.
 I wasn’t searching for a breakthrough, just trying to breathe through the ache.
-But then something subtle, seismic, shifted."
+But then something subtle, seismic, shifted.
-tags: ["philosophy", "self-awareness", "physics", "identity"]
+tags:
+  - philosophy
+  - self-awareness
+  - physics
+  - identity
 ---

 {{< waveseries part="1" >}}